Table of Contents

 • 3.
 What to do in Tokyo?

-tokyoTokyo is a massive, vibrant city, with no shortage of fascinating things to do.
-Among the top attractions are Tokyo National Museum (the oldest museum in Japan) and the Imperial Palace, where you might get a glimpse of the Emperor himself.
-Take in the sights and smells of Tsukiji Market, the world’s largest fish market, and chaos of Shibuya Crossing, the busiest intersection in the world.
+tokyoTokyo is a massive, vibrant city with no shortage of fascinating things to do.
+Among the top attractions are the Tokyo National Museum (the oldest museum in Japan) and the Imperial Palace, where you might get a glimpse of the Emperor himself.
+Take in the sights and smells of Tsukiji Market, the world’s largest fish market, and the chaos of Shibuya Crossing, the busiest intersection in the world.
 For another perspective on the city, go up to the observation deck at the Tokyo Skytree, which stands over 2,000 feet tall.
 For a uniquely Japanese experience, have dinner at the famed Robot Restaurant or watch a traditional sumo-wrestling match.
 To take a break from the busyness of the city, treat yourself at a traditional onsen or spend some time in Shinjuku Gyoen or one of the city’s other gardens.

 We use Get Your Guide to book all of our excursions.
 They offer discounts on diverse experiences and a flexible cancellation policy.
 From foodie tours to adventurous day trips, they have a little something for every type of traveler!